-- 4.1 Audit committee independence: - We will consider voting against members of the audit committee where the committee is not fully composed of non-executive directors and/or a majority is not independent. - 4.2 Qualified or delayed audit: We will vote against relevant proposals where the audit report is either qualified, we have concerns about its integrity, or it is delayed without sufficient rationale. - 4.3 Auditor independence: We will vote against the appointment of an auditor
+4.1 Audit committee independence:

+We will vote against members of the audit committee and/ or accountable board members, where the committee is not fully composed of non-executive directors and/ or a majority is not independent.

+- 4.2 Qualified or delayed audit: We will vote against relevant proposals where the audit report is either qualified, we have concerns about its integrity, or it is delayed without sufficient rationale. - 4.3 Auditor independence: We will vote against the appointment of an auditor where there are concerns in relation to

-- where there are concerns in relation to their independence based on tenure and remuneration or controversies related to the audit firm. - 4.4 Auditor rotation: We will consider voting against the auditor appointment and the chairman of the audit committee where the auditor's tenure has, in our view, become excessive. - 4.5 Auditor fees: We will consider voting against the auditor appointment and the chairman of the audit committee where non-audit related service fees appear excessive relative to audit fees. - 4.6 Audit independence: We will consider voting against members of the audit committee where there are concerns in relation to the independence or quality of the audit report or the auditor. - 4.7 Financial reporting: We will vote against financial statements where we have concerns about the content or accuracy of a company's financial position and reporting. - 4.8 Financial reporting and adherence to accounting practices: We will vote against financial statements where we believe the statements have failed to meet required levels of accounting practice.
+- their independence based on tenure and remuneration or controversies related to the audit firm. - 4.4 Auditor rotation: We will consider voting against the auditor appointment and members of the audit committee where the auditor's tenure has, in our view, become excessive. - 4.5 Auditor fees: We will consider voting against the auditor appointment and members of the audit committee where non-audit related service fees appear excessive relative to audit fees and where the disclosure of auditor fees is inadequate. - 4.6 Audit independence: We will vote against members of the audit committee where there are concerns in relation to the independence or quality of the audit report or the auditor. - 4.7 Financial reporting: We will vote against financial statements where we have concerns about the content or accuracy of a company's financial position and reporting.

+4.8 Financial reporting and adherence to accounting

+practices: We will vote against financial statements where we believe the statements have failed to meet required levels of accounting practice.

 4.9 Financial reporting transparency:

-We will not support financial statements

-where we have concerns about the

-transparency of key issues including

-material weaknesses and fairness in the

-company's tax policies.
+We will not support financial statements where we have concerns about the transparency of key issues including material weaknesses and fairness in the company's tax policies.